sophiapenate/social-network-api/README.md

 ## Description
 API for a social media network where users can create accounts, add each other as friends, post thoughts, and post reactions to thoughts.

-## Video Walkthrough
+## Video Walkthroughs
 The walkthough video demonstrates all of this API's CRUD routes in Insomnia.
-[Watch it here](https://watch.screencastify.com/v/foL5Dzfcw4TfXBMmwkN0)
+[Watch it here](https://watch.screencastify.com/v/foL5Dzfcw4TfXBMmwkN0).

+[Watch here](https://watch.screencastify.com/v/GZixIKfOnua4fVRSuLan) to view the cascading delete functionality, which deletes all of a user's thoughts when the user is deleted.

 ## Technologies Used
 * Express.js